emico-git/BMI-rechner/README.md

 # BMI-Calculator

-A React application on which you can calulate your BMI.
+A React application on which you can calulate your BMI (Body Mass Index).